 Great (illegal?) use of a 1st Issue proprietary on check.
 Nice mining vignette as well.

-This is the sharpest strike of the Benton's Tar Troches cancel I have ever seen.
+This is the sharpest strike of the Benton's Pine Tree Tar Troches cancel I have ever seen.

 Great 3-D cube with initials ALC, one on each face of the cube.